 A final thought

 Any management system takes time to implement and embed.
-Don’t expect to gain ISO 22301 certification within 3 or 4 months of starting implementation, otherwise you are setting yourself up to have a BCMS that will not fulfil its reason for being implemented.
+Don’t expect to gain ISO 22301 certification within a few months of starting implementation, otherwise you are setting yourself up to have a BCMS that will not fulfil its reason for being implemented.
 Allow 6-12 months to fully implement and embed the BCMS.
 At the end of the day a well implemented and embedded BCMS will save you time, money and allow you to recover from an incident quickly and efficiently.